ryancramerdesign/ProcessWire/README-PW.md

 file for important details on the 3.x beta upgrade.

 **Upgrading from 2.7 to 2.8.x**
-Follow the general upgrade process by replacing your replacing your /wire/ directory and index.php file with the new versions.
+Follow the general upgrade process by replacing your /wire/ directory and index.php file with the new versions.
 After confirming successful upgrade, then replace or update your .htaccess file (with the new provided htaccess.txt file).